October – December 2014

 What can I do when I finish the course?

-These modules are part of the London University, Institute of Education MA in Media, Culture and Communication, and there are other distance learning modules available through that course.
+These modules are part of the London University, Institute of Education MA in Media Education, and there are other distance learning modules available through that course.
 For more information on these and other aspects of the whole MA please visit ioe.ac.uk.

 How to apply